As I say, Rush Limbaugh executing assigned host duties flawlessly.

 And I'm reading all these people.

-This is outrageous!
+This is outrageous.

-Trump, this is silly Trump, Trump, what Trump, Trump's insulting Hispanics!
+Trump, Trump, Trump's insulting Hispanics.

-Look at Taco Bowl!
+Look at Taco Bowl.

-And Trump's putting everybody on Trump's it's typical Trump.
+And Trump's putting everybody on Trump's.

 He's got no sensibilities.

-He's insulting Hispanics by telling them he loves them by eating a taco bowl.
+He's insulting Hispanics by telling them he loves them by eating a Taco Bowl.

-Oh my god, this guy's so stupid.
+Oh, my God, this guy's so stupid.

-Hillary's gonna win in the lands.
+Hillary's going to win in the lens.

-Oh my god, we're doomed.
+Oh, my God, we're doomed.

 Even Vicente Fox, who apologized to Trump earlier this week, said this.

-I have a salute to Senor Trump.
+I got a salute to Senior Trump.

-Not paying for that word, Trump.
+Not paying for that Walt Trump.

 That's a fake.

-That is not true, Mexican food.
+That is not true Mexican food.

-He will get indigestion.
+He will get indigestible.

-It's not true, Mexican food.
+It's not true Mexican food.

-You'll get an adjusting Trump.
+You'll get it in Justin Trump.

 But he wasn't finished.